 Section 3 of Part D of the OCP lists policy 3.14 as a "short-term" implementation action, i.e. intended to be completed within three years of the adoption of the OCP.
-Monitoring of STR's was made possible through the Province's Short Term Rental Data Portal (described below) and the CVRD's Workforce Housing Strategy is nearing completion.
-Strategy #3 of the current draft of the Workforce Housing Strategy recommends adopting a business licencing program and providing opportunities for STR's through TUP's or rezoning while considering the impacts on the long-term housing market.
+Monitoring of STR's was made possible through the Province's Short-Term Rental Data Portal (described below) and the CVRD's Workforce Housing Strategy is nearing completion.
+Strategy #3 of the current draft of the Workforce Housing Strategy recommends enhancing Short-Term Rental Regulations by adopting a business licensing program and providing opportunities for STR's through TUP's or rezoning while considering the impacts on the long-term housing market.